Vapor-compression evaporation: Some uses

-Clean water production (Water for injection)
+Clean water production

 A vapor-compression evaporator, like most evaporators, can make reasonably clean water from any water source.
 In a salt crystallizer, for example, a typical analysis of the resulting condensate shows a typical content of residual salt not higher than 50 ppm or, in terms of electrical conductance, not higher than 10 μS/cm.
 This results in a drinkable water, if the other sanitary requirements are fulfilled.
 While this cannot compete in the marketplace with reverse osmosis or demineralization, vapor compression chiefly differs from these thanks to its ability to make clean water from saturated or even crystallizing brines with total dissolved solids (TDS) up to 650 g/L. The other two technologies can make clean water from sources no higher in TDS than approximately 35 g/L.

 For economic reasons evaporators are seldom operated on low-TDS water sources.
 Those applications are filled by reverse osmosis.
 The already brackish water which enters a typical evaporator is concentrated further.
 The increased dissolved solids act to increase the boiling point well beyond that of pure water.
-Seawater with a TDS of approximately 30 g/L exhibits a boiling point elevation of less than 1 K but saturated sodium chloride solution at 360 g/L has a boiling point elevation of about 7 K. This boiling point elevation represents a challenge for vapor-compression evaporation in that it increases the pressure ratio that the steam compressor must attain to effect vaporization.
+Seawater with a TDS of approximately 30 g/L exhibits a boiling point elevation of less than 1 K but saturated sodium chloride solution at 360 g/L has a boiling point elevation of about 7 K. This boiling point elevation is a challenge for vapor-compression evaporation in that it increases the pressure ratio that the steam compressor must attain to effect vaporization.
 Since boiling point elevation determines the pressure ratio in the compressor, it is the main overall factor in operating costs.